lapinell/airdesk/readme.md

 CreativeSpace.app is a mobile platform that help freelancers, entrepreneurs and creatives find affordable spaces for their varying needs.

+## The Challenge

+API:
+* Use Firebase or similar database to store data.

+UI:
+* Use ReactJS as your JS Framework
+* Use Styleguidist to design indiviual components
+* Include a CSS library of your choice

+Evaluation is based on:
+* Complete UX case study
+* Fully functional app
+* Usability tested
+* App must be deployed

 ## Built With

 * [Reactjs](http://www.reactjs.org) - The frontend framework used